 With fantastic all year round sunshine and perfect surfing, Las Palmas has all the ingredients for a perfect holiday in the Canary Islands!

-Our surf school and surf camp in Gran Canaria are located right in the north of the island, in the capital city of Las Palmas, some 25km from Gran Canaria International Airport. and where you will find all the major restaurants, extra activities and, of course, a cheerful nightlife!
+Our surf school and surf camp in Gran Canaria are located at las Canteras Beach in the north coast of the island, at the capital city of Las Palmas.
+Las Palmas is a city 25km from Gran Canaria International Airport with all full modern amenities, major restaurants, activities and of course, a cheerful nightlife!

 Climate in Canarias